Legal Online Poker in Vermont

 Currently, the Green Mountain State only allows charitable poker tournaments.
 Nonprofits can host them only three times a year, and the maximum prize must not exceed $1,000 per game per day or $5,000 for one month, with all the proceeds donated to various charities.
 Yet many VT players opt to hit the road and search for poker action in neighboring states which allow land-based casinos.

-How to Register on a Legal Online Poker Site in Vermont
+How to Register at a Legal Online Poker Site in Vermont

 Land-Based Casinos With Live Poker